MicrosoftDocs/microsoft-365-docs/microsoft-365/security/advanced-hunting-misc-events.md

 ## ReadProcessMemoryApiCall

 ### Description
-Bytes were read from the process memory of another process.
+The ReadProcessMemory function was called, indicating that a process read data from the process memory of another process.

 ### Event capture logic
 This event will only be captured when a process successfully reads more than 0 bytes from lsass.exe